MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/latest/monitor-opentelemetry-readme.md

 - [OpenTelemetry supported runtimes](https://github.com/open-telemetry/opentelemetry-js#supported-runtimes)

+> *Warning:* This SDK only works for Node.js environments.
+Use the [Application Insights JavaScript SDK](https://github.com/microsoft/ApplicationInsights-JS) for web and browser scenarios.

-See our [support policy](https://github.com/Azure/azure-sdk-for-js/blob/@azure/monitor-opentelemetry_1.2.0/SUPPORT.md) for more details.
+See our [support policy](https://github.com/Azure/azure-sdk-for-js/blob/@azure/monitor-opentelemetry_1.3.0/SUPPORT.md) for more details.

 ### Prerequisites